PierreRochard/stratum/roles/v2/mining-proxy/README.md

 ## proxy-config.toml file

-When spawned the proxy will look in the current working directory (linux) for a `proxy-config.config` if the file is not available the proxy will panic.
+When spawned the proxy will look in the current working directory (linux) for a `proxy-config.toml` if the file is not available the proxy will panic.
 We can specify a different path for the config file with the `-c` option.

 The config need to be a valid toml file with the below values: